CarloLucibello/GraphNeuralNetworks.jl/docs/src/models.md

 # Models

 GraphNeuralNetworks.jl provides common graph convolutional layers by which you can assemble arbitrarily deep or complex models.
 GNN layers are compatible with
-Flux.jl ones, therefore expert Flux's users should be immediately able to define and train their models.
+Flux.jl ones, therefore expert Flux users are promptly able to define and train their models.

 In what follows, we discuss two different styles for model creation: